issalig/toshiba_air_cond/README.md

 TO-DOS

--Reconnect WebScokets when connection closes (WIP, parsing does not crash now)
+-Reconnect WebScokets when connection closes (caused by parsing crash)

+-Fix parsing to support round buffer and not to loose partial frames (not necessary)

 -Redesign HTML page (WIP, fixed divs)